 Single family homes can order a FREE kitchen caddie to collect their food waste in on the EDCO website here.
-Educational materials have been mailed to residents and is included in EDCO's Environmental Times newsletter.
+Educational materials have been mailed to residents and are included in EDCO's Environmental Times newsletter.
 For more information on what goes where, visit EDCO's recycling guide.

-As part of the City of La Mesa’s Climate Action Plan our community is working to divert 75% of our waste from the landfill through recycling, at home composting, donation, and eventually curbside commingled recycling.
+As part of the City of La Mesa’s Climate Action Plan our community is working to divert 75% of our waste from the landfill through recycling, at home composting, donation, and curbside commingled organics recycling.
 These efforts to reduce waste sent to the landfill will help La Mesa reduce emissions and benefit our environment.